google/WebFundamentals/src/_langs/en/tools/iterate/test-layout/layout-issues.markdown

 Paint is the process of filling in pixels and is often the most costly part of the rendering process.
 Trigger layout, and you trigger paint, since the browser will need to create pixels for the new geometry.

-If you've noticed that your page is janky in anyway, for example, scrolling isn't smooth, then more likely than not, you've got pain problems.
+If you've noticed that your page is janky in any way, for example, scrolling isn't smooth, then more likely than not you've got paint problems.

 The first step to fixing paint problems is identifying them.
 Paul Irish's post [Profiling Long Paint Times with DevTools Continuous Painting Mode](http://updates.html5rocks.com/2013/02/Profiling-Long-Paint-Times-with-DevTools-Continuous-Painting-Mode), explains how to use Chrome DevTools to track paint issues.

 Once you've identified the problems, you can start to fix them.
-Paul Lewis' article,[Simplify paint complexity and reduce paint areas](fundamentals/performance/rendering/simplify-paint-complexity-and-reduce-paint-areas), describes in detail what you can do to avoid too much paint.
+Paul Lewis' article, [Simplify paint complexity and reduce paint areas](https://developers.google.com/web/fundamentals/performance/rendering/simplify-paint-complexity-and-reduce-paint-areas?hl=en), describes in detail what you can do to avoid too much paint.

-The main gist of both of these articles are summarized here.
+The main gist of both of these articles is summarized here.

 ### Tool